 Archival Instruction Fellowship

-Max Thorn is working with Professor Carol Giardina to integrate archival materials and instruction into the class History 392w: America in the 1960s.
+Max Thorn worked with Professor Carol Giardina to integrate archival materials and instruction into the class History 392w: America in the 1960s.
 Learn more about Max’s work in the “Teaching with Archives” guide he helped create.

 Archival Processing Fellowship

-Abby Sumner is processing the papers of Leo Kraft, an American composer, teacher, and writer who taught at Queens College from 1947-1989.
+Abby Sumner processed the papers of Leo Kraft, an American composer, teacher, and writer who taught at Queens College from 1947-1989.
 Abby published a finding aid for the collection using ArchivesSpace.